A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria

 where $a_{\ell}\trasp$ denotes the $\ell$-th row of $A$.
 Eq.~\eqref{eq:H_repr} is the irredundant $H$-representation of the polytopic feasibility region $\Pi_K$ defined in \eqref{eq:VI_K}, where the rows of matrix $A$ are unit vectors.
 Property \eqref{eq:H_repr_b} is key to the second statement in Lemma 2.
 It entails no loss of generality, since for any $A,b$ forming an equivalent $H$-representation of $\Pi_K$, \eqref{eq:H_repr} can be obtained by normalising each row of $A$ and the corresponding component of $b$ by the row-vector norm.
-Thus, the pair $(A,b)$ encodes the set of randomised coupling constraints that constitute facets of $\Pi_K$.
-Formally, $A: \Delta^K \rightarrow \mathbb{R}^{m \times nN}$ and $b: \Delta^K \rightarrow \mathbb{R}^{m}$ are mappings from the $K$-multisample to the space of real $m \times nN$ matrices and $m$-dimensional vectors, respectively.
-Although we do not reflect this in the notation for simplicity, we will consider this to be implicit in the remainder of the paper.
+Thus, the pair $(A,b)$ encodes the set of randomised coupling constraints that constitute facets of $\Pi_K$\footnote{Formally, $A: \Delta^K \rightarrow \mathbb{R}^{m \times nN}$ and $b: \Delta^K \rightarrow \mathbb{R}^{m}$ are mappings from the $K$-multisample to the space of real $m \times nN$ matrices and $m$-dimensional vectors, respectively.}.

-Now, to understand the mechanism underlying Algorithm~\ref{Algorithm_apriori}, first note that tightening an affine constraint by a distance corresponding to the radius $\rho$ is equivalent to preventing the original constraint from intersecting $\mathbb{B}(x^*,\rho)$.
-Based on this and the idea illustrated in previous paragraphs, we leverage the information carried by Lagrange multipliers to control the intersection between $\Pi_K$ and $\mathbb{B}(x^{(\kappa)}, \rho)$ while the algorithm is running.
-In particular, all but the coupling constraints that correspond to the $M$ largest multipliers are tightened in Algorithm~\ref{Algorithm_apriori} by a distance $\rho$; as a result, the number of facets of $\Pi_K$ intersecting $\mathbb{B}(x^*,\rho)$ is at most $M$.
-This enables us to obtain an \emph{a priori} estimate on the number of support samples, that in turn allows us to provide a priori bounds on $\mathbb{V}(\Pi_K \cap \mathbb{B}(x^*, \rho))$ (see Theorem \ref{thm:apriori_guarantees}).